 Sometimes staying on track is hard and seems impossible.
 The path is riddled with obstacles, even boulders.
 In one practice session last week in Phoenix, Reed made 1600 swings.
 (This included 1200 practice swings and 400 balls).

-My students took notice at how much time he spent rehearsing the swing and not hitting actually hitting balls.
+My students took notice of how much time he spent rehearsing the swing and not hitting actually hitting balls.

 Here is what he says about practice:

 He gives Gregg Popovich credit for the “Pounding the Rock” analogy.
 I give credit to Reed for teaching it to me.
 It is a fitting analogy for what I experience as a teacher.
-But we can take he analogy of a a step further.
+But we can take the analogy of a step further.

 Sometimes the student is attempting to do too much at once.
 He is carrying too heavy of a load.
 Maybe the student is trying too hard or focusing on the wrong things.
 Maybe she is distracted or not paying attention.
 An important function of a teacher is to lighten the load and teach the student to step back on the path.
 To do this you might need to lessen the weight and lift the rock off of the students back.